Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-That is, the action still provides a representation although we have lost the Jacobi identity for the `bracket algebra'. \end{example}

-\begin{example} In \cite{Asakawa:2015} it was shown how a contravariant version of generalised geometry can be constructed starting from a Poisson manifold: their motivation was to construct a `stringy background' with R-flux.
+That is, the action still provides a representation although we have lost the Jacobi identity for the `bracket algebra'. \end{example} \begin{example} In \cite{Asakawa:2015} it was shown how a contravariant version of generalised geometry can be constructed starting from a Poisson manifold, their motivation was to construct a `stringy background' with R-flux.
 We can weaken the constructions slightly and obtain a `contravariant pre-Courant algebroid'.
-Let $(M, \mathcal{P})$ be a Poisson manifold -- here we understand the Poisson structure as a function $\mathcal{P} \in \A^{2}(\Pi \sT^{*} M)$ such that $\SN{\mathcal{P}, \mathcal{P}}_{SN}=0$.
+Let $(M, \mathcal{P})$ be a Poisson manifold.
+Here we understand the Poisson structure as a function $\mathcal{P} \in \A^{2}(\Pi \sT^{*} M)$ such that $\SN{\mathcal{P}, \mathcal{P}}_{SN}=0$.
 The bracket here is the canonical Schouten--Nijenhuis bracket.
-We then pass to the Hamiltonian vector field associated with the Poisson structure and take the symbol.
-In short, have
+We then pass to the Hamiltonian vector field associated with the Poisson structure and then consider the symbol (or Hamiltonian) of the resulting vector field.
+In short, we have